 - They support NODE.JS and NGINX and MySQL out of the box so Ghost will be an easy install.
 You don’t need to do any server configuration.

-- You can install multiple ghost site on the same server.( by just using a different port)
+- You can install multiple ghost blogs on the same server.( by just using a different port)

 - Cloud-panel UI is visually very modern and clean.
-It will come handy later for maintenance and code modifications.
+It will come in handy for maintenance and code modifications.